mobregozo/minesweeper/README.md

 karma.config.js: Karma configuration file

-##Next Steps
+##Notes

-The intention was to create a well sctrured App, easy to mantain and esclate.
+- The intention was to create a well sctrured App, easy to mantain and esclate.
-I developed a component called 'mine', with the intention to make a reusable AngularJs component.
+- Developed a component called 'mines-game', with the intention to make a reusable AngularJs component.
+- Added Bootstrap for a better look and feel.
+- Added SASS preprocessor in order to type css code fast and clean.